mozilla/subhub/README.md

 ```

 ## install npm packages
 The npm task installs packages defined in the `package.json` file.
-These are for use with `serverless` and `dyanlite`.
+These are for use with `serverless` and `dynalite`.
 ```
 doit npm
 ```